nodejs/node/doc/api/buffer.md

   tabs, and new lines contained within the base64-encoded string are ignored.

 * `'hex'`: Encode each byte as two hexadecimal characters.
-Data truncation may occur when decoding string that do exclusively contain valid hexadecimal characters.
+Data truncation may occur when decoding strings that do exclusively contain valid hexadecimal characters.
 See below for an example.

 The following legacy character encodings are also supported:

 * `'ascii'`: For 7-bit [ASCII][] data only.
 When encoding a string into a `Buffer`, this is equivalent to using `'latin1'`.
-When decoding a `Buffer` into a string, using encoding this will additionally unset the highest bit of each byte before decoding as `'latin1'`.
+When decoding a `Buffer` into a string, using this encoding will additionally unset the highest bit of each byte before decoding as `'latin1'`.
   Generally, there should be no reason to use this encoding, as `'utf8'` (or, if the data is known to always be ASCII-only, `'latin1'`) will be a